Brandon Bolden was signed by the New England Patriots as a rookie free agent on May 10, 2012.

 - Compiled 137 yards on 16 carries (8.6 avg) and a touchdown for the first 100-yard rushing game of his career at Buffalo (9/30).
 Bolden and Stevan Ridley (106 yards) became the first Patriots running back duo to eclipse 100 yards rushing in the same game since Nov.
 23, 1980 at Baltimore Colts when Don Calhoun (106) and Vagas Ferguson (100) each went over 100 yards rushing.
 Also caught one pass for 11 yards.
 Earned Fed-Ex NFL Ground Player of the Week for his efforts.
 His 8.6 yard-per carry average is tied for the third-highest ever in a single game for the Patriots among running backs with at least 15 rushing attempts.

 - Gained 54 yards on 14 carries (3.9 avg) vs. Denver (10/7) as part of a rushing attack that eclipsed 200 yards in back-to-back games for the first time since 1978.

-- Appeared on special teams and offense compiling four yards on two carries (2.0 avg) and his first career touchdown on a two-yard rush at Baltimore (9/23).
+- Rushed for four yards on two carries (2.0 avg) including his first NFL touchdown at Baltimore (9/23).

 - Made his NFL debut and rushed for 11 yards on five carries (2.2 avg) in the season-opening win at Tennessee (9/9).